Zeldovich pancakes in observational data are cold: Method

 \section{Method}

 Our objective is to identify pancakes in observational data.
 When we use the term pancakes, we are referring to structures with specific properties and not simply a two-dimensional overdensity on the sky.
 These pancakes are relatively cold and coherent structures, that have collapsed in only one dimension and have a very specific shape in radius-velocity space.
-Our search for these structures is independent of their appearance or overdensity on the sky, instead we identify them in radius-velocity space, where they stand out as clear overdensities in the form of almost straight, inclined lines.\\ \\ The basic idea is to only use parameters which are directly observable, in such a way that the method can be applied to actual observational data.\\ \\ \textbf{Division of data into slices.} We select a 35x35 Mpc$^2$ region and divide the cluster environs into 64 slices centred on the cluster in right ascension vs declination (RA,Dec) (see Figure \ref{fig:Numxy}), where we examine 8 adjacent slices at a time.
-We look for pancakes in radius vs line of sight velocity (R,v$_{\rm los}$) by looking for overdensities (see Figure \ref{fig:NumRv}).
-As we are only interested in the non-virialized region, where the perturbation to their motion is almost linear, we remove the inner 5 Mpc in radius from the cluster centre.\\ \\
+Our search for these structures is independent of their appearance or overdensity on the sky, instead we identify them in projected radius-velocity space (R,v$_{\rm los}$), where they stand out as clear overdensities in the form of almost straight, inclined lines.

+Groups of galaxies and filaments are clearly visible on the sky as over densities, whereas both have large velocity dispersions in projected phase-space.
+Only sheets with sufficiently fortunate orientation (face on) will appear as narrow lines in projected phasespace.
+Our method will therefore not identify all pancakes but only a fraction with the optimal orientation.\\ \\ The basic idea is to only use parameters which are directly observable, in such a way that the method can be applied to actual observational data.\\ \\ \textbf{Division of data into slices.} We select a 35x35 Mpc$^2$ region and divide the cluster environs into 64 slices centred on the cluster in right ascension vs declination (RA,Dec) (see Figure \ref{fig:Numxy}).

+We initially examine 4 adjacent slices at a time (this number is subsequently iterated upon), which is called the signal region.
+We discard four slices adjacent to the signal region, as this decreases the dependence of the detection on the choice of slices.
+Otherwise, the adjacent slices may interfere with the signal to background ratio.
+All other slices is considered the background region.

+Pancakes are large, spatially diffuse objects.
+With current observational limits, determining the boundary of a pancake is difficult.
+Therefore, we define the boundary of a pancake as the edge of the selection of slices that optimize the signal compared to the background and noise.
+The choice of slices affect which galaxies are identified as belonging to the pancake, but the bulk of the structure remains the same.
+In general, with any additional slice added to the signal region, the number of galaxies incorrectly assumed to belong to the pancake region increases (e.g. galaxies that are in the pancake region in phase space, but are not nearby in real space).
+The objective, therefore, is to identify the bulk of the pancake, while minizimizing the noise and optimizing the signal compared to the background, rather than attempting to include every single galaxy belonging to the pancake.\\ \\

+\textbf{Find overdensities.} We look for pancakes in radius vs line of sight velocity (R,v$_{\rm los}$) by looking for overdensities (see Figure \ref{fig:NumRv}).
+As we are only interested in the non-virialized region, where the perturbation to their motion is almost linear, we remove the inner 5 Mpc in radius from the cluster centre.